xoseperez/xbee2mqtt/README.md

 ## Install

 Just clone or extract the code in some folder.
-I'm not providing an setup.pu file yet.
+I'm not providing an setup.py file yet.

 ## Configuration